yourcelf/yerk-base-install/README.md

 Other scripts are often updated and run over and over on the production system.
 An example would be the **configure** script that is run multiple times because configuration changes often.

-### Use Templating for Configuration

-Use a Python string style template system for creating files.

 ## To Dos